satellite-image-deep-learning/techniques/README.md

 * Train a deep learning net with OpenStreetMap features and satellite imagery.

 # Techniques
 This section explores the different deep and machine learning techniques people are applying to common problems in satellite imagery analysis.
-Note that almost all imagery data on the internet is in RGB format, and common techniques designed for working with this 3 band imagery may fail or need significant adaptation to work with multiband data (e.g. 13-band Sentinel 2).
-Also the vast majority of the literature uses supervised learning with the requirement for large volumes of annotated data, which is a bottleneck to development and deployment.
-We are just starting to see self-supervised approaches applied to remote sensing data.
+Here are a couple of issues to keep in mind when getting started:

 ## Classification
 Assign a label to an image, e.g. this is an image of a forest.
 More complex case is applying multiple labels to an image.